 VBS Recommendation on How Often Your Company Should Replace Computers

-We are fortunate to work with many organizations and the successful companies that put alot of emphasis on their computer technology to help acquire new talent, keep employees happy and operate efficiently.
-A work environment with reliable well performing computers and software goes a long way to reducing work related stress and improving employee morale and loyalty.
+We are fortunate to work with many organizations and the successful companies that put a lot of emphasis on their computer technology to help acquire new talent, keep employees happy and operate efficiently.
+A work environment with reliable well-performing computers and software goes a long way to reducing work-related stress and improving employee morale and loyalty.
 Below are some recommendations to help you choose the right hardware:

 - Acquire business computers (servers, workstations, laptops) with a minimum 3-year warranty.

 - Always check your software minimum requirements and up the specs on new machines.

 - New computers should have the latest Operating System or include a free upgrade to the latest OS version.

 - Get the high-end machines for users such as Engineers, Graphic Designers and anyone that needs a powerful system.

-- Only purchase low end computers if the system will not be used much or if you're running on a virtual environment.
+- Only purchase low-end computers if the system will not be used much or if you’re running in a virtual environment.

 - Always have a spare computer or two, in case of failure the user will be able to continue business as usual.